 It was a perfect day to explore Copenhagen and visit its symbol the little mermaid statue!
 The sun was shining bright and had spread a crimson glow all over to melt one’s heart and infuse life within.

 At that time I was going through one of the biggest traumas of my life and yet I enjoyed that day.
 I felt like saying, “oh life, I have embraced all your happy and sad moments, I am living with them, and now you embrace me” and surprisingly it did.
-Travelling not only enriches ourselves with different information, but also lifts up the small cage from our mind where we confide ourselves and opens a new window to see and hence realize that some person somewhere might be going through the same trauma like me or worse.
+Traveling not only enriches ourselves with different information but also lifts up the small cage from our mind where we confide ourselves and opens a new window to see and hence realize that some person somewhere might be going through the same trauma like me or worse.
 It is really wise to live in the present and enjoy as much as one can.
 Life is short anyway!

 Little Mermaid – a fairy tale character